Climate Commitment Act: Polluters pay, communities benefit

 Map of Washington state highlighting climate action projects

-Interactive map of climate-related projects with videos of visits by Gov. Inslee
+Interactive story map of climate-related projects with videos and news stories

 How it works: Capping pollution, investing in Washington neighborhoods and communities